Email Us Contact

 They serve different but complementary roles.
 A PI locates assets through investigation, surveillance, and database research.
 A forensic accountant analyzes financial records to identify discrepancies, value businesses, and trace money flows.
 For complex cases, having both provides the most comprehensive results.
 Your divorce attorney can recommend which approach fits your situation.

-Concerned About Hidden Assets?
+Concerned About Hidden Assets

-Need Answers?
-Start With a Confidential Consultation.
+Need Answers Start With a Private Inquiry.